 The granddaddy of citizen-led financial reforms is referred to as the Balanced Budget Amendment.
 Here are topics we believe that the BBA addresses:

 Federal Debt Limit

 Off-Budget, Unfunded Liabilities

 Act 2 supports the BBA effort, but offers its financial reforms for consideration regardless of whether the BBA proposals are advanced.

 Summary of the Amendment

-We propose that all claims on the federal purse must be presented for public view in the annual budget exercise and funded by budget appropriations, without exception:
+We propose that all claims on the federal purse must be presented for public view in the annual budget exercise and funded by budget appropriations, including but not limited to:

-All planned cash expenditures shall be listed in the budget, which Congress shall present to the president thirty (30) days before the start of the federal fiscal year; it shall cover five years, with the first two years in traditional detail.
+All planned cash expenditures and subsidy grants shall be listed in the budget, which Congress shall present to the president at least sixty (60) days before the start of the federal fiscal year; it shall cover ten (10) years, with the first two (2) years in traditional detail.

-All employee retirement plans of the government of the United States, all insurance-type programs of this government, and all commitments of future expenditures shall be operated on an actuarially sound basis and shall be fully funded in the budget in accordance with best accounting practices, similar to those required of private companies.
+All employee retirement plans of the government of the United States, all insurance-type programs of this government, and all commitments for future expenditures shall be reported on an actuarially sound basis and shall be fully funded in the budget in accordance with best accounting practices, similar to those required of publicly owned corporations.